gatsbyjs/gatsby/docs/docs/other-css-frameworks.md

 title: Other CSS Frameworks
 ---

-This guide provides a brief introduction and list of resources for some of the other popular styling libraries worth highlighting.
+This guide introduces some other popular styling libraries that you might want to use in your project.

-## How These Frameworks Were Chosen
+## How these frameworks were chosen

 The following criteria were used to determine which frameworks to include in this guide: